kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 In the assertion above, the **key part** of the YAML syntax contains a [JMESPath](https://jmespath.site) expression.
 The evaluation of this expression will be compared to the **value part** of the YAML syntax.

 In this case, the expression is simple but represents the main concept behind the Chainsaw assertion model.
-At every node in the YAML tree, Chainsaw can create a projection of the being processed element and pass the result of this projection to the descendants.
-When a leaf of the tree is reached a comparison happens and if the comparison fails the assertion will be considered failed.
-If all comparisons succeed the assertion will be considered valid.
+At every node in the YAML tree, Chainsaw can create a projection of the element currently being processed and pass the result of this projection to the descendants.
+When a leaf of the tree is reached, a comparison happens.
+If the comparison fails, the assertion will be considered failed.
+If all comparisons succeed, the assertion will be considered valid.

 ### Working with arrays